 A green card joint sponsor is someone who is willing to take sponsorship responsibilities of a petitioner to support the financial requirements of an immigrant.
-They are also referred to as a financial co-sponsor.
-The joint sponsor does not replace the petitioner, instead, this individual must meet the same requirements the petitioner is subjected to.
-The joint sponsor also files a separate form I-864, which is submitted along with other applications.
+They are also referred to as financial co-sponsor.
+The joint sponsor does not replace the petitioner, instead, this individual must meet the same requirements the petitioner is subjected.
+The joint sponsor also files a separate Form I-864, which is submitted along with other applications.

 What Is A Green Card? | Read more

 How To Get A Green Card? | Read more

 When the primary sponsor and household member’s income fail to amount to the minimum income requirements, the sponsor may involve a joint sponsor.
 This may happen when the petitioner meets the threshold in their tax returns for the most recent year, but not the previous one.
 Therefore, the USCIS may reject the application citing the inconsistency and instability of the primary sponsor.